Time/Power Management Workshop

 is the right engagement

-The Workshop is the right engagement when the objective is how people handle their own work under pressure.
+If the objective is to strengthen how people handle their own work under pressure, the Workshop is the right engagement.

-Many organizations begin by improving how individuals handle their own work.
-That is often the right starting point.
-When work, priorities, and commitments move between people, a different engagement is needed.
+Improving how individuals handle their own work is often the right starting point.

 Frequently Asked Questions